kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ## Eventing

-### Introduced NATS Jetstream as the default Eventing Backend
+### Introduced NATS JetStream as the default Eventing backend

-With Kyma 2.4, we changed the NATS eventing backend to use [`NATS Jetstream`](https://docs.nats.io/nats-concepts/jetstream) instead of just [`Core NATS`](https://docs.nats.io/nats-concepts/core-nats).
+With Kyma 2.4, we changed the NATS eventing backend to use [`NATS JetStream`](https://docs.nats.io/nats-concepts/jetstream) instead of just [`Core NATS`](https://docs.nats.io/nats-concepts/core-nats).
 This updated backend improves the delivery guarantees from previously AT-MOST-ONCE to now AT-LEAST-ONCE.
 To facilitate this change, the NATS cluster now relies on backing storage by default.